berthelemy/flisspowercounselling/_pages/03-counselling.md

 ### Fees:

-My session charge is £45 for 60 minutes.
+I charge £45 for 60 minutes.

+I do not have any reduced charge places available at the moment.